-Benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.
-Two methods are used to compute benefits for General Employees Retirement Plan Coordinated and Basic Plan members.
+Benefits are based on a member's highest average salary for any 60 consecutive months of allowable service, age, and years of credit at termination of service.
+In the General Employees Plan, two methods are used to compute benefits for Coordinated Plan members.
 Members hired prior to July 1, 1989, receive the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
-Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
-The annuity accrual rate for a Coordinated Plan member is 1.2 percent of average salary for each of the first ten years of service and 1.7 percent for each remaining year.
-Under Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.
+Under Method 1, the annuity accrual rate for a Coordinated Plan member is 1.20 percent of average salary for each of the first ten years of service and 1.70 percent of average salary for each remaining year.
+Under Method 2, the annuity accrual rate is 1.70 percent for Coordinated Plan members for each year of service.
 Only Method 2 is used for members hired after June 30, 1989.
-Minneapolis Employees Retirement Fund members have an annuity accrual rate of 2.0 percent of average salary for each of the first ten years of service and 2.5 percent for each remaining year.
-For Public Employees Police and Fire Plan members, the annuity accrual rate is 3.0 percent of average salary for each year of service.
+For Police and Fire Plan members, the annuity accrual rate is 3.00 percent of average salary for each year of service.

-For General Employees Retirement Plan members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90, and normal retirement age is 65.
+For General Employees Plan members hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90, and normal retirement age is 65.
 For members hired on or after July 1, 1989, normal retirement age is the age for unreduced Social Security benefits capped at 66.
-For Public Employees Police and Fire Plan members, normal retirement age is 55, and for members who were hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90.
+For Police and Fire Plan members, normal retirement age is 55, and for members who were hired prior to July 1, 1989, a full annuity is available when age plus years of service equal 90.
 Disability benefits are available for vested members and are based on years of service and average high-five salary.